Carry On (novel): Plot

 The book is also frequently interrupted by short chapters narrated by a character named Lucy, who reflects on her own times at Watford years ago, and her budding relationship with another student named Davy, a man obsessed with the prophecy of the Greatest Mage.

 Simon reunites with Penelope and the shy goatherd Ebb, as well as his beautiful girlfriend Agatha Wellbelove.
 Despite their seemingly perfect relationship, Agatha yearns for independence and breaks up with Simon.
 Yet another point of contention in Simon's life is his vampire roommate Basilton "Baz" Grimm-Pitch, whom he considers his "nemesis."
 For the first two months of the school year, Baz is absent with no explanation, to Simon's frustration.

 During October, when the veil between the living and the dead is thin, Simon is visited by Natasha Grimm-Pitch, Baz's mother and the former headmistress of Watford before The Mage.
 With Baz missing, she instead asks Simon to avenge her murder (seemingly committed by vampires) and to find "Nicodemus."
 When Baz returns, having been kidnapped by creatures called Numpties and only recently escaped, he, Simon, and Penelope try to research Natasha's death and discover who Nicodemus is, but to little success.

 Over Christmas break, Simon learns from Ebb that she had a twin brother named Nicodemus; however, after graduating, Nicodemus asked a vampire to turn him in order to gain immortality.
-His request was fulfilled, but he was banished from the Magickal world.
+His request was fulfilled, but he was banished from the magical world.
 Simon rushes to Baz's house to inform him, interrupting the Pitch family celebrations.

 They track Nicodemus to a bar in the West End, yet he only tells them that a few weeks before the attack, a magician came to him and brokered a deal to have him and other vampires attack Watford.
 Nicodemus at the time said no, yet refuses to tell Simon and Baz the wizard's name.
 Baz storms off and, torn at the idea that he has failed, intends to kill himself through self immolation.
 Simon talks him out of it and kisses him.